dfigueiredo31/dfigueiredo31/README.md

 ### Application Management Services (AMS) Consultant - Oct 2022 to May 2025
 *Softinsa - Engenharia de Software Avançado, Lda.*

-Maintained and implemented Costumer Communication workflows, for a client in the banking sector.
+Maintained and implemented Customer Communication workflows, for a client in the banking sector, ensuring availability and correctness of customer documents.

+Built document templates, aligning the client's business needs, legal requirements and customer data, in order to deliver tailor-made documents such as invoices, contracts and account statements.

+Maintained webservices built on .NET Framework and deployed via Azure DevOps, providing other business units with access to the described document workflows.

 Tools used:

-* WCF and ASMX webservices built on .NET Framework (C#)
+- WCF and ASMX webservices built on .NET Framework (C#)

-* SQL Server
+- SQL Server

-* Azure
+- Azure DevOps

-* Precisely EngageOne software suit
+- Precisely EngageOne software suit

 ### Interoperability Engineer - May 2021 to Oct 2022
 *ST+I Unipessoal Lda.*

-Assisted in the development of interoperability capabilities for a healthcare software company, by developing and maintaining HL7 interfaces and REST APIs using ASP.NET, C#, and Visual Basic.
+Developed and maintained HL7 interoperability interfaces and REST APIs, built on .NET Framework, ensuring compatibility and correct data exchange between our software suite and third-party systems.

 Tools used:

-* .NET Framework (C# and VB)
+- .NET Framework (C# and VB)

-* Oracle
+- Oracle

-* SVN
+- SVN

 ### Web Developer - May 2020 to May 2021
 *S. Roque - Máquinas e Tecnologia Laser, S.A.*